Management team and expert advisors

 CENTRE MANAGER

-Vaughan is the centre manager and an honorary senior research fellow in the Faculty of Life Sciences & Medicine at King’s College London.
-Since 2013, Vaughan has been responsible for the operational management and delivery of occupational research studies taking part across the NHS.
+Vaughan is an occupational health research manager and the centre manager of the London Centre for Work and Health based at St Thomas Hospital and is an honorary senior research fellow in the Faculty of Life Sciences & Medicine at King’s College London.
+He is also an honorary fellow of the Faculty of Occupational Medicine of the Royal College of Physicians and an honorary assistant editor of the Occupational Medicine journal.
+Since 2013, Vaughan has been responsible for overseeing the operational management and delivery of work and health research studies taking part in the NHS and non-NHS settings.

 Dr Sharon Stevelink